stuntrally/stuntrally3/docs/Faq.md

 **Why is the game not in my Linux distribution?**

-We manage only the official binaries archive, which should be enough to play the game on other distributions.
-But it may not work on some.
-There could be a problem with compiling it.
-Or simply nobody yet did it.
+Nowadays [flatpak](Install.md#flatpak) should cover all distributions.
+It isn't official, it is managed by contributor(s).
+Long ago we had official binaries archive, we don't now.
+For those who really want, I'd recommend [building](Building.md) from sources, but it's not an easy task.

-**Why is there no OS X package?**
+**Why is there no Mac OS X package?**

 Nobody managed to make it.
 And then continued to update it.
-If you still want to play the game, I recommend trying it on Ubuntu.
+If you still want to play the game, I recommend trying it on Debian.
+Apple is one of the worst companies ever, and their products are overpriced, meant to be garbage [see video](https://www.youtube.com/watch?v=AUaJ8pDlxi8) (and [wiki](https://en.wikipedia.org/wiki/Planned_obsolescence)).
+I won't support it myself, instead will promote [Freedom](https://www.fsf.org/) that Linux OSes and [FOSS](https://www.gnu.org/philosophy/free-sw.html) give.

 ----